TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Power_System_Receiver.md

 |  4 | The system shall be able to supply enough power to the receiver system for its full functionality | Design Team |

 <sup>1</sup> Reducing maintenace is important to reduce the workload for the continuing function of the drone tracker system after the project is completed.
-For example,the system will be less useful if a worker must constantly change the batteries, so solar energy will be used to charge batteries that will last for at least (time period). <br />
+For example,the system will be less useful if a worker must constantly change the batteries, so solar energy will be used to charge batteries that will last for at least three years. <br />

 <sup>2</sup> ASTM B258-18 is a standard for the proper wire gauge for electrical conductors.
 It is important to adhere to this standard to ensure the system is safe and avoid overheating, short circuits, and fires.  <br />